Skip to main content

 When will all Oregon schools be required to hold the Family Conversation?

 The specific year for its implementation is still under consideration.
 Legislative support is being considered to fund data collection and reporting.
-Feedback from school districts taking part in both pilots has highlighted the importance of allowing more time for thorough planning, communication, and implementation.
+Feedback from school districts taking part in pilots have highlighted the importance of allowing more time for thorough planning, communication, and implementation.
 Planning and coordinating school calendars, training staff promptly, and communicating with parents/caregivers require months of work.
 The goal is to equip schools with the information and recommended tools to facilitate a smooth start.
 As with any shift in procedures, there will need to be both thoughtful and intentional planning involved.

 Will all entering kindergarten families eventually be required to take part in the Family Conversation?

-2. They could choose to decline to meet with the educator.
+3. Families could choose to decline to meet with the educator.

 How will families learn about the pilot and their school’s participation?